Exploring CalPERS and CalSTRS Co-Investment Strategies

 In 2020, former CalSTRS CIO Chris Ailman conducted a ten-year financial plan to examine the rising costs of asset management, particularly private equity partnerships that follow the traditional ‘2 and 20’ fee structure.
 The takeaways?
 The costs were unsustainable, and too much profit potential would be lost.
 With AUM projected to grow to $348 billion in fiscal years 2028 and 2029, annual investment portfolio costs were forecasted to rise to just under $1.8 billion.

-Acknowledging the value of private equity exposure, Ailman implemented a ‘collaborative model’ to help ‘bend the cost curve.’
+Acknowledging the value of private equity exposure, Ailman implemented a ‘collaborative model’ to help ‘bend down the cost curve.’
 Inspired by the Canadian pension model, the program seeks to bring investment efforts in-house, collaborate with other institutions to cut costs, and encourage the use of co-investments, joint ventures, SMAs, direct ownership, and revenue sharing.
+Since its inception in 2017, the model has yielded $2 billion in cost savings.

 • Human Capital: Co-investments pose higher execution risks, requiring a larger workforce and more sophisticated staff.
 Collaboration with the board to showcase anticipated benefits, gain buy-in, secure appropriate resources, and devise staffing plans is crucial.